Early Prime Day Drone deals 2024: Save on DJI & Holy Stone

 (Image credit: Getty Images)

 The toy drones are the simplest.
-Weighing under 250 g, they tend to cluster together at the lower end of the price range because they feature simpler designs.
-They don’t usually sport any kind of camera.
+Weighing under 250g, they tend to cluster together at the lower end of the price range because they feature simpler designs.
+They don't usually sport any kind of camera.
 Instead, they give people the opportunity to try their hand at flying something simply for the fun of it, without any bells and whistles.
-Designs that fall into this category are still subject to drone regulations, but you don’t have to register them with the Federal Aviation Administration (FAA).
+Designs that fall into this category are still subject to drone regulations, but you don't have to register them with the Federal Aviation Administration (FAA).

-FPV drones are designed to give you a first person view when you are flying.
+FPV drones are designed to give you a first-person view when you are flying.
 This is typically done through the use of goggles, which you wear when you fly.
 A lot of models also let you stream the drone-camera view to a smartphone.
 This type of drone is usually used for racing or for tackling obstacle courses.
-You can read a full breakdown of their design in our article: ‘What are FPV drones?’
-They can feature some good cameras on their main body, but they are usually built to prioritise speed.
+You can read a full breakdown of their design in our article: 'What are FPV drones?'
+They can feature some good cameras on their main body, but they are usually built to prioritize speed.
 A lot of FPV drone enthusiasts like to build their own models, too.

 Finally, you have the prosumer photography/video drones.
 There's still massive variation within this category, as some cheaper models sport simpler camera designs and won't cost too much.
 However, the really top-end drones in this category have huge sensors that allow experts to take wonderful panoramic shots or videos from high up in the air.
 These drones can cost as little as $100, but most of them sit around the $1,000 mark - and the really top-end models can set you back by $8,000.